top of page

 Example: Serve a spoonful of a new vegetable next to their favorite mac and cheese.
 Pairing familiar tastes with unfamiliar ones encourages exploration.

-3. Hide Nutrition in Favorite Foods Sneaking vegetables into meals is a clever strategy that works wonders for picky eaters.
+Sneaking vegetables into meals is a clever strategy that works wonders for picky eaters.
+Consider these tips for maximizing nutrition:

 • Mix pureed vegetables into pasta sauces, soups, or casseroles.
+Try blending spinach or zucchini into pasta sauces.

 • Smoothies are a lifesaver!
 Blend fruits like bananas or berries with spinach or kale for a nutrient-packed drink your child won’t even notice.